zdravkov/kendo-docs/api/web/color.md

 - "basic" -- displays 20 basic colors

-- "web" -- display the "web-safe" color palette
+- "websafe" -- display the "web-safe" color palette

 - otherwise, pass a string with colors in HEX representation separated with commas, or an array of colors, and it will display that palette